mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Vice-President Diversity

-The Vice-President Diversity will promote racial diversity and gender equity for CSUS, act as a liason to other diversity bodies outside of the university, investigate issues on diversity and strategies to improve comfort within the department, and otherwise improve equity and respectfulness amongst the constituency.
+The Vice-President Diversity will promote diversity and equity for underrepresented groups in CSUS (people of colour, LGBTQ, women, indigenous people, people with (dis)abilities, etc.), act as a liaison to other diversity bodies both inside and outside of the university, investigate issues on diversity and strategies to build a supportive and inclusive community within the department, and otherwise improve equity, respectfulness and dialogue amongst the constituency.
+By accepting this role, VP Diversity also commits to participate in at least one anti-oppression workshop.
+It is strongly recommended that some of the training focuses on the VP’s outgroups.

 ## Meetings of the Executive Council